A Study in Scarlet: Part II: "The Country of the Saints"

-The story flashes back to Utah's Salt Lake Valley in 1847, where John Ferrier and a little girl named Lucy, the only survivors of a small party of pioneers, are rescued from death by a large party of Latter-day Saints led by Brigham Young, but only on the condition that they adopt and live under the Mormon faith.
-Years later in 1860, a now-grown Lucy befriends and falls in love with a man named Jefferson Hope.
+In Utah's Salt Lake Valley in 1847, John Ferrier and a little girl named Lucy, the only survivors of a small party of pioneers, are rescued from death by a party of Latter-day Saints led by Brigham Young, but only on the condition that they adopt and live under the Mormon faith.
+Years later in 1860, a now-grown Lucy befriends and falls in love with Jefferson Hope.
 However, Young forbids her from marrying outside the faith and demands that she marry either Joseph Stangerson or Enoch Drebber, both sons of members of the church's Council of Four.
-Ferrier, who has adopted Lucy and sworn to never marry his daughter to a Mormon, immediately sends word to Hope.
+Ferrier, who has adopted Lucy and sworn never to marry his daughter to a Mormon, sends word to Hope in hope of escape.

 Lucy is given one month to choose between her suitors.
-Hope finally arrives on the eve of the last day and they all escape under cover of darkness.
+Hope arrives on the eve of the last day, and they all escape under cover of darkness.
 The Mormons intercept the escapees while Hope is away hunting, as their food had run out.
-Ferrier is killed by Stangerson while Lucy is forcibly married to Drebber and dies a month later from a broken heart.
+Ferrier is killed by Stangerson while Lucy is forcibly married to Drebber and dies less than a month later from a broken heart.
 Hope breaks into Drebber's house the night before Lucy's funeral to kiss her body and remove her wedding ring.
-He swears vengeance on Drebber and Stangerson, but he begins to suffer from an aortic aneurysm, causing him to leave the mountains to earn money and recuperate.
-When he returns several years later, he learns that Drebber and Stangerson have fled Salt Lake City after a schism between the Mormons.
+He swears vengeance on Drebber and Stangerson but begins to suffer from an aortic aneurysm, causing him to leave the mountains to earn money and recuperate.
+After returning years later, he learns Drebber and Stangerson have fled Salt Lake City after a schism between the Mormons.
 Drebber is now wealthy from Lucy's estate and Stangerson has become his secretary.
-For over 20 years Hope pursues them; in Cleveland, Ohio, Hope recognizes Drebber who has Hope imprisoned for a few months as a "rival in love."
-When he is released, Hope tracks them to Europe through France, Russia, Denmark and to England.
+For over 20 years Hope pursues them; in Cleveland, Ohio, Hope recognizes Drebber who has Hope imprisoned for a few months as a "rival in love".
+After being released, Hope tracks them to Europe through France, Russia, Denmark and to England.